awsdocs/amazon-connect-admin-guide/doc_source/ccp-networking.md

 ## Option 2 \(not recommended\): Allow IP address ranges<a name="option2"></a>

 The second option relies on using an allow list, also known as whitelisting, the IP addresses used by Amazon Connect\.
 You create this allow list using the IP addresses in the [AWS ip\-ranges\.json](https://ip-ranges.amazonaws.com/ip-ranges.json) file\.

+If the Region you are using Amazon Connect in does not appear in the AWS ip\-ranges\.json file, use just the Global values\.

 For more information about this file, see [About Amazon Connect IP address ranges](#about-connect-ip-address-range)\.